-For the most part, people use VPNs to sidestep geographic restrictions on web pages and streaming services such as Netflix and Hulu, to guard against untrustworthy Wi-Fi hotspots, maintain online privacy by hiding their true location and to prevent identification while torrenting.
+For the most part, people use VPNs to sidestep geographic restrictions on web pages and streaming services such as Netflix and Hulu, to guard against untrustworthy Wi-Fi hotspots, maintain online privacy by hiding their true location, and to prevent identification while torrenting.

 Let’s say you want to access a Swedish website or internet service, but you’re on holiday in Cuba and for some reason, you’re not granted access.
-When using a VPN, Swedish IP address is allocated to you through a proxy.
+When using a VPN, a Swedish IP address is allocated to you through a proxy.
 Voilà! (or more like hör och häpna).
 You’re in!

 The fact of the matter is that it’s 2019 and there are always fresh privacy scandals.
 Gaining access to your raw, unfiltered traffic is the easiest way for marketers and criminals to find out everything about you.
-Not just your location, your browsing habits, banking details, credentials and credit card information as well.
+Not just your location, your browsing habits, banking details, credentials, and credit card information as well.